venkateshness/venkateshness.github.io/raison_d'etre.md

 ---

-## The raison(s) d'être
+<h1> The raison(s) d'être </h1>

 1. Humans have historically been explorers; from looking into the dark starry sky with tiny telescopes & figuring out the sun being the hosting star, to placing the ingenious and astonishing James-Webb Space Telescope looking further back in time, we have always been intrigued by: How it all came to be ?.
-It discomforts me : How do we know more about the cosmos authored by the brain/mind, than knowing about the author in the first place ?
+It discomforts me: How do we know more about the cosmos authored by the brain/mind, than knowing about the author in the first place ?

 2. Even though the necessary ingredients go into making a person a person does not vary much between people, everyone is pretty unique -- driven by rich experiences, perception and so on.
 I wonder if there is at all a point of divergence ?